5 Ideas to Create Holiday PR Buzz

 Another way to appeal to your audience during the holiday season is to use your employees to get the message out.

-For example, Diana Villegas, international PR manager of Innogames, says the company successfully used its employees in a campaign last year to appeal to the 30+ nationalities represented in its gaming community.
+For example, Diana Villegas, previous international PR manager of Innogames, says the company successfully used its employees in a campaign in 2016 to appeal to the 30+ nationalities represented in its gaming community.

 “We made videos with holiday greetings from various employees in their native languages,” said Villegas.
 “We shared these on social media and made a Christmas edition of our monthly video podcast highlighting our employees.
 This strengthened our image as an international employer.
 It worked during the holiday season because it’s a time of unity and thankfulness.”